Do you need more sleep in winter?

 Polyphasic scheduling is an experimental art and science designed to increase quality wake time without sacrificing wellbeing.
 The essential strategy is increasing the frequency of sleep.— polyphasic.net, Popular sleep schedules

 This struck a chord with me.
-I don't work an average 9-5, I can be productive at any hour of the day, and I'm starting a new business venture (deskvillage.com if you're interested) so could do with a few extra hours in the day.
+I don't work an average 9-5, I can be productive at any hour of the day, and I'm starting a new business venture (deskvillage.com if you're interested) so polyphasic sleep could give me a few extra hours in the day.

 As well as biphasic sleep, there are various alternative sleep schedules to select from: